munificent/craftinginterpreters/book/optimization.md

 with a number of very clever ways to pack type information and a payload into a small number of bits.
 NaN boxing is one of those.
 It's a particularly good fit for languages like JavaScript and Lua where all numbers are double-precision floating point.
-Lox is in that same boat.
+Lox is in that same camp.

 ### What is (and is not) a number?